 Graduate Student Housing

 Graduate students may reside in private housing or in University apartments on campus.
-Graduate students should also keep in mind the length of the lease agreement depending on the location of the summer internship that will be completed.
+Students living on campus have the opportunity to foster relationships within the community and the convenience of access to residential life activities.
+When making a housing decision, graduate students should keep in mind the length of the lease agreement depending on the location of the summer internship that will be completed.
 Typically, a nine-month lease is recommended.

 In the Drescher Graduate Campus apartments, each resident has his or her own bedroom in a four-bedroom apartment.
 The on-campus experience offers students both convenience and a sense of community, and provides students the opportunity for more student and faculty interaction, enhancing learning and academic, social, and spiritual growth.